2i2c-org/team-compass/finance/strategy.md

 ## Balance of contract revenue vs. grants

+These are goals that we shoot for, and not necessarily reflective of current reality.

 **Most of our funding should come from recurring service fees**.
 This is the most reliable source of income, and if we can bring it up then it will give us a low-variance way to bring in funding.

-**Grants to cover service costs are treated as recurring revenue**.
-If we get a grant that effectively covers the cost of service on behalf of other communities, treat it as a kind of "monthly recurring service fee", but with extra concern for when it ends.

 **The majority of our recurring revenue should not come from grants**.
 We want our recurring revenue to come from a combination of many contracts, not singular large contracts that will drop off all at once.

+**We should use service-focused grants to support under-resourced communities**.
+Grants that cover the costs of our hub service is a special case.
+We should treat them like service revenue as long as we have a model for how we'll renew grant funds.

-**Other grants should be used to invest in new services or one-off improvements**.
+**Non-service grants should be used to invest in new services or one-off improvements**.
 Other grant opportunities should not go towards core operations that we must continue over time.
 We should treat them as temporary extra capacity to: